DeepCAD: A Deep Generative Network for Computer-Aided Design Models: Introduction

 To our knowledge, this is the first work toward a generative model of CAD designs.
 The challenge lies in the CAD design's sequential and parametric nature.
 A CAD model consists of a series of geometric operations (e.g., curve sketch, extrusion, fillet, boolean, chamfer), each controlled by certain parameters.
 Some of the parameters are discrete options; others have continuous values (more discussion in \secref{cad_rep}).
 These irregularities emerge from the user creation process of 3D shapes, and thus contrast starkly to the discrete 3D representations (i.e., voxels, point clouds, and meshes) used in existing generative models.
 In consequence, previously developed 3D generative models are unsuited for CAD model generation.

 \paraspace \paragraph{Technical contributions.} To overcome these challenges, we seek a representation that reconciles the irregularities in CAD models.
 We consider the most frequently used CAD operations (or commands), and unify them in a common structure that encodes their command types, parameters, and sequential orders.
 Next, drawing an analogy between CAD command sequences and natural languages, we propose an autoencoder based on the Transformer network~\cite{transformer_NIPS2017}.
 It embeds CAD models into a latent space, and later decode a latent vector into a CAD command sequence.
 To train our autoencoder, we further create a new dataset of CAD command sequences, one that is orders of magnitude larger than the existing dataset of the same type.
-We have also made this dataset publicly available\footnote{For review purpose, we have put the dataset anonymously \href{https://drive.google.com/drive/folders/1PPrx5v32E-iHVg54vFjpz01W67eoP737}{here}.} to promote future research on learning-based CAD designs.
+We have also made this dataset publicly available\footnote{Code and data are available \href{https://github.com/ChrisWu1997/DeepCAD}{here}.} to promote future research on learning-based CAD designs.

 Our method is able to generate plausible and diverse CAD designs (see \figref{teaser}).
 We carefully evaluate its generation quality through a series of ablation studies.
 Lastly, we end our presentation with an outlook on useful applications enabled by our CAD autoencoder.